frantisekfery/scala-excercise/src/main/resources/theory/AkkaCluster.md

 of a distributed system.

-The main challenge of building a distributed system lies in dealing with failures, network partitions and inconsistencies, and that's what Akka Cluster is perfect at.
+The main challenge of building a distributed system lies in dealing with failures, network partitions and inconsistencies, and that's what Akka Cluster is perfect for.
 It provides several features to help build resilient, elastic, and responsive systems:
 - **Cluster Membership**: Helps keep track and manage member nodes.
 - **Failure Detection**: Detects failing nodes in the cluster.